davis109/waste-classifier/README.md

-# AI-Powered Waste Classification & Chatbot
+# AI-Powered Waste Classification & Chatbot (To be improvised..)

 An intelligent web application for waste classification and sustainable waste management guidance.